Gastroscopy

 Complications are more likely if you’re having a treatment during your gastroscopy.

-You’ll need to swallow the gastroscope to let it move down into your stomach.
-Your doctor will offer to spray a local anaesthetic on to the back of your throat, to numb the area.
+Your doctor will take some steps to help stop you gagging during a gastroscopy.
+They may spray a local anaesthetic on to the back of your throat to numb the area.
 This will help to reduce gagging as the gastroscope passes down your throat.
-But most people do gag a few times.
+And you may have a sedative to help you relax.

 Barium swallow and meal